Linearized heat semigroups on Finsler measure spaces and some applications: Properties of the linearized heat semigroup

 \section{Properties of the linearized heat semigroup}

-In this section, we study the properties of the linearized heat semigroup as preparations.
-We always assume that $F$ satisfies (\ref{unif cs cons}) in the following to ensure the existence of the solutions to the linearized heat equation.
+In this section, we study the properties of the linearized heat semigroup as preparation.
+For this, we always assume that $F$ satisfies (\ref{unif cs cons}) to ensure the existence of the linearized heat semigroup.

 \begin{prop} The family of linear operators $\{P_{s, t}^{\nabla u}\}_{0\leq s<t}$ enjoys the following properties.

 (1) $u(t, x)=P_{s, t}^{\nabla u}(u(s, \cdot))(x)$ for any global solution $u(t,x)$ to $\partial_tu=\Delta u$ and $0\leq s<t<\infty$.